cbrennanpoole/preamble-project/CODE_OF_CONDUCT.md

 - religion, or
 - sexual identity and orientation.
 ---
-> To quote the King, "content of character" is what matters here at the Chasing the Wind, LLC (and the multitude of ancillay projects in development that ctw 💨🏃🏽‍♀️🏃🏽‍♂️🌪umbrella's).
+> To quote the King, "content of character" is what matters here at the Chasing the Wind, LLC (and the multitude of ancillary projects in development that ctw 💨🏃🏽‍♀️🏃🏽‍♂️🌪umbrella's).
 ---
 ## Our Standards